 The Embassy of Cambodia

 It’s about six weeks since my last reading diary entry, so it’s about time for another.
 When last I wrote I was reading and enjoying Dunstan by Conn Iggulden.
 If you’ve been dropping in here regularly you may have seen my stand-alone review of Dunstan.
-If not, follow the link!
+If not, see below!
 Since then I’ve managed to read completely nine other books.

 Mind you, one of the nine, Zadie Smith’s The Embassy of Cambodia, is a novella, so quite short.
 Which is to say only that it’s a quick read.
 It’s not at all without substance.
 It’s about a part of modern London, about class and immigration, about relationships between women and men and between races.
 It may be short but it’s well worth reading and unpacking.